mohammad0-0ahmad/express-static-router/Readme.md

 ### Description:

-Express Static Router is a middleware that makes it easy to implement static router in your express app based on a specified router folder's files structure.
+Express Static Router is a middleware that makes it easy to implement file-system based router in your express app.

 ---